 If you’re a nature and hiking fan or a beach fan or both, you have to visit Tayrona National Park during your time in Colombia.
 Even if you’re not the biggest hiking or camping fan, the hike to the most popular place to stay is about 2 hours of mostly easy going.
 You can also ride horses or take a boat in and out of the park.

 While you can technically do a day trip using the boats or horses, or hiking if you really hoof it, you really should stay a couple nights.
 That way you can have some time to explore, enjoy some hiking, and see some of the different beaches.

 The beautiful and mostly unspoiled beaches inside the park are the main attraction.
-There are a number of different beaches you can visit, and the backdrop of the mountains running into the sea is brethtaking!
+There are a number of different beaches you can visit, and the backdrop of the mountains running into the sea is breathtaking!

 Ready to go?
 Read on for a complete travel guide to Tayrona, Colombia including how to get there, what to do, where to stay, travel tips, and a packing list for Parque Tayrona.